nanma80/star-polytope/AI_assisted_analysis/common_nets_between_dodec_and_great_dodec/counting_common_nets_dodecahedron_great_dodecahedron.md

 2. **Fold to great dodecahedron**: instead of the dodecahedral dihedral angle, use the great dodecahedral dihedral angle at each hinge.
 This causes faces to intersect.
 Sometimes all 12 distinct face positions of the great dodecahedron are covered; sometimes faces collide (two or more faces land on the same position), leaving fewer than 12 distinct positions covered.

 A net is a **"good net"** (common net) if the second folding covers all 12 faces of the great dodecahedron.
 Such a net is a **common net** of both the dodecahedron and the great dodecahedron.

+### Why the same spanning trees apply to both polyhedra

+The face-adjacency graph of a polyhedron is determined by its dual's 1-skeleton.
+The key observation is:

+- Dual of dodecahedron {5, 3} = icosahedron {3, 5} → 12 vertices, 30 edges
+- Dual of great dodecahedron {5, 5/2} = small stellated dodecahedron {5/2, 5} → 12 vertices, 30 edges

+The icosahedron and small stellated dodecahedron share the same 12 vertices and 30 edges (the same 1-skeleton).
+They are both 5-regular graphs on 12 vertices, isomorphic as abstract graphs, and have the same Laplacian spectrum: {5+√5 (×3), 6 (×5), 5−√5 (×3), 0 (×1)}.

+Applying Kirchhoff's matrix tree theorem to both:

+$$\text{# spanning trees} = \frac{1}{12} (5+\sqrt{5})^3 \cdot 6^5 \cdot (5-\sqrt{5})^3 = \frac{1}{12} \cdot 20^3 \cdot 7776 = 5{,}184{,}000$$

+This was verified computationally by constructing both dual graphs explicitly and computing the determinant of the reduced Laplacian.

+Since the two dual graphs share the same 1-skeleton, the face-adjacency pairs are identical: two faces share a dodecahedral edge if and only if they share a great-dodecahedral edge (though the geometric edges themselves differ — the dodecahedron has 20 vertices while the great dodecahedron has 12).
+This is why a single spanning tree can serve as a net for both polyhedra, differing only in the dihedral angle used at each hinge.

 ## Algorithm in `count_dodecahedron_nets.wls`